MBRRACE-UK perinatal mortality surveillance

 This report should be cited as:

 Gallimore ID, Matthews RJ, Page GL, Smith LK, Fenton AC, Knight M, Smith PW, Redpath S, Manktelow BN, on behalf of the MBRRACE-UK Collaboration.
-MBRRACE-UK Perinatal Mortality Surveillance, UK Perinatal Deaths of Babies Born in 2022: State of the Nation Report.
-Leicester: The Infant Mortality and Morbidity Studies, Department of Population Health Sciences, University of Leicester.
-2024.
+MBRRACE-UK Perinatal Mortality Surveillance, UK Perinatal Deaths of Babies Born in 2023: State of the Nation Report.
+Leicester: TIMMS, Department of Population Health Sciences, University of Leicester.
+2025.

 Published by: